 It should be made clear to you that transport and accommodation is being booked separately when you book, for example one booking for the airline and one for the accommodation.
-You may use the same website for to find the booking, but if they are from different providers then it is not a package holiday.
+You may use the same website to make the booking, but if they are from different providers then it is not a package holiday.

-The package holiday regulations are not to be confused with ATOL holiday protection, which instead covers losing money, being stranded abroad and flight delays/cancellations.
+The package holiday regulations are not to be confused with ATOL holiday protection, which covers losing money, being stranded abroad and flight delays/cancellations.

 Time limits on making a claim

 Typically you have to make a claim for any injury or accident within three years of the accident happening.
 However if you were 18 or under when the accident happened then the time period is different.
-The rules for accidents in hotels abroad are no different and it is always best to make your claim as soon as possible whilst the facts of the case remain fresh.
+The rules for accidents in hotels abroad are no different and it is always best to make your claim as soon as possible while the facts of the case remain fresh.

 Our fully qualified legal advisors are on hand to answer any questions you may have about making a claim for an accident in a hotel.

-Stay safe on holiday – tips on how to prevent accidents happening?
+Stay safe on holiday – tips on how to prevent accidents happening:

-- Wear appropriate footwear around the pool
+- Wear appropriate footwear around the pool.

-- Report any slippery or uneven surfaces
+- Report any slippery or uneven surfaces.

-- Check for any faulty appliances or sharp objects in your hotel room
+- Check for any faulty appliances or sharp objects in your hotel room.

-- Hire from reputable organisations – make sure if you hire a moped or car it has been well maintained and is safe
+- Hire from reputable organisations – make sure if you hire a moped or car it has been well maintained and is safe.

-- Think safety – just because you are on holiday doesn’t mean you become indestructible – if you are doing a sporting activity or hiring a moped then wear the appropriate safety gear
+- Think safety – just because you are on holiday doesn’t mean you become indestructible – if you are doing a sporting activity or hiring a moped then wear the appropriate safety gear.

 - Know your limits – enjoy yourself but know when to stop especially with alcohol and too much time in the sun.